nuts-foundation/irma-web-glue/README.md

 </section>
 ```

+### Customizing

-You can override some behaviour and all the strings used in the front-end (for
+You can override some behaviour, any `irmajs` options and all the strings used
-example to implement translations).
-See `src/irma-web-glue.js` for all options.
+in the front-end (for example to implement translations).
+See
+`src/irma-web-glue.js`, `src/frontends/irma-web.js` and `src/backends/irmajs.js`
+for all options.
 An example:

 ```javascript
 const options = {